 These definitions might look fairly innocuous, but there's some stuff buried here.
-First and foremost, we really should be using a different type of integral in the place of the Riemann integral that we're used to (the Lebesgue counterpart is more suitable).
-However, in the case where the function is Riemann integrable, these two integrals coincide so we can live with this problem in this course.
-There's more issues hiding around the corner, and we'll get to some of these next lecture.
-The way we will handle this in this course is to restrict our attention to a subset of $L^2(a, b)$ where these problems are nonexistent.
+First and foremost, most problems would disappear if we used a different type of integral in the place of the (improper) Riemann integral that we're used to from previous courses (the Lebesgue counterpart is more suitable).
+However, in the case where the function is non-negative and Riemann integrable, these two integrals coincide, so we can live with this problem in this course.
+There's more issues hiding around the corner, and we'll get to some of these.
+The way we will handle these issues in this course is to restrict our attention to a subsets of $L^1(a, b)$ and $L^2(a, b)$ where we can avoid these problems.